-(a) Amendments Back from Counsel: Author's amendments in Legislative Counsel form must be submitted to the committee no later than 5:00 p.m. seven calendar days preceding the hearing.
-If amendments are submitted after the deadline the Chair may reschedule the bill hearing and the "set" will count against the author's limit of three sets.

-- (b) Amendments Offered at Hearing: If an author proposes substantive amendments at the time of hearing, the Chair may reschedule the bill to allow adequate time for analysis of the amendments. - (c) Committee Amendments: Amendments made to a bill during a hearing will be drafted by the Health committee consultants. - (d) Urgency Clauses: A bill may not be amended to add an urgency clause in committee unless the author of the amendment has secured prior approval of the Assembly Rules Committee.
-Adoption of urgency clause amendments requires a vote by the committee and cannot be done through "author's amendments" prior to the committee hearing.
+- 1) Amendments Back from Counsel: Author's amendments in Legislative Counsel form must be submitted to the committee no later than 5:00 p.m.
+10 calendar days preceding the hearing.
+Amendments must be submitted with one stamped original signed by the author with six copies and one set of the "In Context" version (during this pandemic and working from home, an electronic copy of the amendments and "In Context" version are sufficient).
+If amendments are submitted after the deadline the Chair may reschedule the bill hearing and the "set" will count against the author's limit of three sets. - 2) Adding Coauthors before the Hearing: Authors may add coauthors by asking for and submitting the coauthor form only one time per bill in each committee.
+It is preferred that you add coauthors when the bill passes out of committee. - 3) Amendments Offered at Hearing: If an author proposes substantive amendments at the time of hearing, the Chair may reschedule the bill to allow adequate time for analysis of the amendments. - 4) Committee Amendments: Amendments made to a bill during a hearing will be drafted by the Health committee. - 5) Urgency Clauses: An urgency clause may not be amended to a bill in committee unless the author of the amendment has secured prior approval of the Assembly Rules Committee.
+Adoption of urgency clause amendments requires a vote by the Committee and cannot be done through "author's" amendments prior to the Committee hearing.